atom0s/XiPackets/world/server/0x0057/README.md

 _The weather id._

-The weather number corrosponds to the following table of weather tags:
+The weather number corresponds to the following table of weather tags:

 | Id | Resource Tag | Weather Icon(s) |
 | --- | --- | --- |